top of page

 Earwig

-• The forceps on the rear abdomen serve as a defense mechanism against other insects.
+• The forceps located on the rear abdomen of earwigs serve as a defense mechanism against other insects.
+While these appendages may look intimidating, they are primarily used for protection rather than aggression.

-• They are not poisonous, nor do they sting.
-The forceps typically won't break the skin.
-If picked up by humans you most often would barely feel a pinch from the forceps.
+• It is important to note that earwigs are not poisonous, nor do they possess the ability to sting.
+The forceps typically do not break the skin, and if a human were to pick one up, they would most likely only feel a slight pinch from the forceps.

-Read some of our other fun articles on various pests you may see in and around your home by checking out The Eco Man Blog page.
+Additionally, we invite you to explore some of our other engaging articles on various pests that you might come across in and around your home by checking out The Eco Man Blog page.
+There, you will find a wealth of information designed to empower you with knowledge about pest control.

 Featured Posts